lucasmodrich/lucasmodrich.github.io/_posts/2012-05-27-princes-island-ferry.md

 Tokens in hand, and now weighed down by a fist full of change we make out way to the boarding gates and onto the ferry.
 Inside we find ourselves a nice comfy seat next to a window and settle in for the trip - which we have no idea how long it will take.

-Cruising out into the Bosphorus, we decide to pass the time with a glass of Turkish tea or cia (pronounced chia) which the locals seem to have formed more than a mild addiction to.
+Cruising out into the Bosporus, we decide to pass the time with a glass of Turkish tea or cia (pronounced chia) which the locals seem to have formed more than a mild addiction to.

 Several stops and a bit over an hour later we start approaching Princes Island.